sheetalsattiraju/su26-ai301-contribution/README.md

 # Phase II

 ## Reproduction & Enviorment Setup
-As the issue I selected is not a bug per se, but to implement a recommender system metric or calibration metric, this can be done in a Jupyter Notebook.
+As the issue I selected is not a bug, but to implement a recommender system metric or calibration metric.
+This can be done in a Jupyter or any Python environment.
 The github issue calls for enchancement help needed.
 The environment set up is as follows:

 ```
 pip install pytorch-ignite torch